rkierbel/lia/README.md

 Lia always provides references to the legal sources it uses to formulate her answer.
 Lia's answer is formulated in a way that is understandable by anyone, with or without legal knowledge.

-Lia has a fixed knowledge base of a limited corpus of legal documents (to date January 14th, 2025: Brussels Housing Code).
+Lia has a fixed knowledge base of legal corpus (to date January 14th, 2025: Brussels Housing Code).

 Lia is built on LangGraph.js and its workflow can be summarized as such: